alipali737/pen-test-docs/Tools/Nmap.md

 > Run as `sudo` for MAC addresses
 > `-sn` disables port scanning on each target

-A ping sweep is for target discovery, it sends ICMP packets to each address in the range and checks for responses.
+A ping sweep is for target discovery, it sends ICMP packets to each address in the range and checks for responses
+> By default, Windows Defender blocks ICMP requests so a full TCP connect scan (`-sT`) without ICMP requests (`-Pn`) must be used (however for a large IP range, these can take AGES!!!!)
+> `nmap -Pn -sT [target]`

 ### Scan a specific list of hosts
 By creating a file containing a list of IPs:
 ```